Trewaters/SifuTrewaters/practice/signIn.md

 - 3/19/2017, Realized I can't get any real coding time if I don't wake up early on the weekend.
 Splitting my time between family and coding takes deliberate action.
 Time to look into the NativeScript tutorial some more.
 - 3/21/2017, Forgot to do an update yesterday.
 Seems like I will be sarting over again.
 Teaching myself a lesson.
 When I do 30 days in a row I will be in a good place! :muscle:
 - 3/22/2017, Went to MongoDB meetup last night in San Francisco.
 That was fun.
 I got to ask questions of some of the internal team.
 I also met a nice guy from Aspen.
 Time to try some new meetups.
 I have been going to the same topics for awhile and they aren't as interesting as they once were.
 I feel like it is more marketing.
 I want more inspiration.
+- 3/23/2017, Almost forgot to update today.
+I was inspired to add my notes for a politcal app on github.
+I figure I have 4 years of inspiration under the new administration.